cosmos/sdk-tutorials/academy/5-ibc/hermes-relayer.md

 ```

 Check the balances again.
 A new denom should appear because of our recent channel.
 As an exercise, transfer the tokens back to ibc-0.

+## Next up

+With this introduction to the Hermes relayer, you are all set for relaying.
+In the [next section](./ibc-tooling.md), you can find an overview of helpful tools for IBC.